A client recently emailed me the following question:

 “These square bar codes are popping up everywhere.
 What are they, how do I get one, and should I put one on my online marketing and in my email newsletter?”

 First, in case you don’t already know, QR stands for Quick Response and is a 2D bar code that can only be read by scanning software on a SMART camera phone.
-(Think iPhone and Android…don’t bother with Blackberry as their QR app doesn’t work properly.)
+(Think iPhone or Android).
 To make it work you need to download an app to scan the codes; search “QR Scanner” in the iTunes or Android app store.

 QR codes are a brilliant addition to print media.
-They are a great way to drive offline customers to your website, or to give them information they can read, or store in their phones .
+They are a great way to drive offline customers to your website or to give them the information they can read, or store in their phones.
+Check out these clever uses:

 What information should I include in a QR code?